Jerry185/social_network_diffusion_embeddings/README.md

 Only users that appear at least once in both the train and test files are kept.

-Exampels of cascades are given in ''example_train_cascades'' and ''example_test_cascades''
+Examples of cascades are given in ''example_train_cascades'' and ''example_test_cascades''

 # Command line

 ## main_no_content.lua

-The code learns the embeddings models over a set of train /test cascades
+The code learns the embeddings models over a set of train /test cascades.

 The scripts has different arguments:
 * training_cascades: the training cascades file